topherCantrell/pixel-propPlate/README.md

 the code to support as many plates as you need).

 The chain-of-plates forms a "window" or "view" over the larger image.
-Here are several example views over a single image:
+Here are several example views over a single image:<br>
 ![](https://github.com/topherCantrell/propNeoPixel/blob/master/Art/ExampleMap.jpg)

 You tell the driver the view layout in the init function.
-Here are two example "lines" of plates:
+Here are two example "lines" of plates:<br>
 ![](https://github.com/topherCantrell/propNeoPixel/blob/master/Art/Lines.jpg)

 The first parameter to init is the output pin number to drive the plate (or chain of plates).